Now called the mesentery, medical researchers overlooked this organ for centuries.

 Technically speaking, the mesentery is a double fold of peritoneum, or abdominal cavity lining, holding the intestine to the wall of the abdomen.
 It is what keeps a person’s guts inside their body following an unfortunate encounter with a sharp object across the stomach.

 And while Leonardo da Vinci described it as far back as 1508, medical researchers ignored it in the centuries since — until now.

-Next, check out these 18 amazing facts about the human body.
+After learning about the mesentery, a recently uncovered human organ, check out these 18 amazing facts about the human body.